braze-inc/braze-docs/_docs/_hidden/private_betas/preference_center.md

 - Adjust the order that subscription groups appear
 - Add or remove additional subscription groups
 - Include descriptions
-- Add or remove a “Subscribe to all” checkbox
+- Add or remove a "Subscribe to all" checkbox
-- Add or remove an “Unsubscribe from all” checkbox
+- Add or remove an "Unsubscribe from all" checkbox

 ![][3]{: style="max-width:38%;"} ![][4]{: style="max-width:45%;"}

 ## Step 4: Customize the preference center using the Drag & Drop Editor

-### Set Common Styles
+### Set common styles
 You can set certain styles to be applied across all relevant blocks in your preference center from the **Common Styles** tab.
 The styles set in this section are used everywhere in your message except where you override them for a specific block.
 For an easier design experience, we recommend setting up page-level styles before you customize styles at the block level.

 ![][5]{: style="max-width:45%;"}